sandstorm-io/sandstorm/docs/administering/install-troubleshooting.md

 sudo sysctl --system
 sudo service sandstorm restart
 ```

+As of this writing, this restriction is very uncommon in Linux distributions, but you may wish to consult
+updated guidance.
+An AppArmor profile for Sandstorm would be a welcome contribution.

 ## Did you disable outside collaborators before attempting to configure Google or GitHub login methods?